|Industrial Amps Testimonials|

 Thanks Tony for such a sweet sounding Blues 60.
 Primarily a Marshall player since the 60s it wasn't too hard to adjust to this Amp.
 It was nice chatting and learning a little more about the design and build.
 It should survive the apocalypse without any issues.
 It's nice to have an easy choice between a solid state and tube rectifier.
 Both sound great but I think I prefer the tube, it provides just enough compression or lag to smooth things out.
 The Classic / Clean side is amazingly dynamic, its starts to overdrive at about 4 1/2 and reacts to the guitar volume nicely.
 Both channels are in phase so there's no cancellation should I use both simultaneously.
 Also has a nice balance between the Classic (clean) and Heavy (overdrive) channels.
 I've found I can switch channels (which is kind of new to me being my first) and by rolling off my guitar volume a bit I can make the change almost unnoticeably and give it more gain on the heavy side and go up from there.
 Plenty of bass for a combo and quite loud.
 Tone stack has an ample range of Treble, Presence and Bass, Midrange is similar to my old Marshalls.
 It seems to have Brit soul in it.
 I'll have to swap out the 6L6s and load a pair of 6CA7s/EL34s to verify.
 This is the first amp that I'm probably not going to need an overdrive in front.
 That's a change for me, I rely on a Butler Tube Driver, OCD, Fulldrive and a few others through my Marshalls.
 IA really thought out this design and obviously didn't cut any corners by any means.
 I like that you kept the reverb just on the Classic side and not both.
 Right now I'm just using a DL4 for delays in the loop.
 I'll probably loop in my EP3 Echoplex or Tubeplex at some point and see how that works out.
 Very well pleased with this combo.

 I was curious about recording with an ipod touch with tascam pcm recorder app with the internal mic.
-I used the Blues 60 and a Parker to test the levels.
+I used the Blues 60 and a Parker P-38 to test the levels.
 Nothing fancy, but it gives an idea what the amp sounds like from clean to pushed.
 Straight in with a looper in the loop.
 Reverb and delays from the rack through a marshall 9005 tube 50/50 power amp into 2 - 1x12 cabs, a wet/dry/wet setup.
 Curious about the levels I set the limiter and and the gain at almost defeat.
 6 feet away from the IA amp about 20 degrees off axis with mic about 150 degrees facing away from amp.
 It's just a noodling test sample, nothing serious.
-Obviously I need to change my cable, and need much more practice..;)
+Obviously I needed to clean the 5 way switch on the Parker, and need much more practice..;)

 IA Blues 60 / iPod levels test